Trap Shooting

 Ithaca model 100 shotgun with shotgun shells and clay pigeons

 To start with trap shooting, you will need a shotgun, and 12 gauge is the gold standard.
 On the opposite end of the spectrum, a .410 technically works but is more difficult to hit.
 As you shoot a smaller gauge, the difficulty goes up.
-Professionally, there is no allowance given for shooting a smaller gauge.
+Professionally, there is no allowance given for shooting smaller guns.

 You’ll also need a birdshot.
 Typically, this is a target load such as #7.5.
 You’ll have more pellets at your disposal and less recoil than with heavy or hunting loads.
 Trap shooting clubs will have specific ammo requirements.
 Do check ahead before your first trap shooting session.
+You’ll need a least a couple of boxes of shells, ear protection and eye protection.

 Next comes the clay pigeons.
 My friends generally call these skeet – not 100% sure if it’s right or wrong.
 It is more comfortable to yell, “We are out of skeet,” nor have I heard someone say, “Bring the clay pigeons.”
 Simply calling them clays is another popular term.
 Clays come boxed in 135 pieces and usually cost around $25.

 Lastly, you will need something to throw the clays.
 The handheld clay launchers are under $20!!!
-You don’t need a fancy machine – the electric trap thrower ranges anywhere from $70 to even $500.
+You don’t need a fancy trap machine – the electric trap thrower ranges anywhere from $70 to even $500.
 Throwing by hand is just as good, often better, as it mixes up the throws, and it’s harder for the shooter to guess trajectory.

 Further Reading: Rifle Cleaning: Time Tested Techniques to Preserve Your Guns